Symplectic topology and ideal-valued measures: Relative symplectic cohomology of pairs

 For the definition we need the so-called \emph{descent} property for pairs of compact sets.
 It is defined in \cite{varolgunes2018mayer}, and we recall the definition in Section \ref{sss:accel_data_descent}.
-As Varolgunes proves in \cite{varolgunes2018mayer}, if two compact sets commute, they are in particular in descent; therefore descent can be interpreted as a kind of ``algebraic commutation'' condition.
+As Varolg\"une\c s proves in \cite{varolgunes2018mayer}, if two compact sets commute, they are in particular in descent; therefore descent can be interpreted as a kind of ``algebraic commutation'' condition.

-We define a \tb{relative symplectic cohomology of pairs with coefficients in $R$} as any contravariant functor $SH^*(\cdot,\cdot;R) \fc \cC\cP \to \wt\cA$ satisfying the properties appearing below.
+We define a \tb{relative symplectic cohomology of pairs with coefficients in $R$} as any contravariant functor $SH^*(\cdot,\cdot;R) \fc \cC\cP \to \cA_{\text{nu}}$ satisfying the properties appearing below.
 Note that the functor property means that for each compact pair $(K,K')$ we have the corresponding graded algebra $SH^*(K,K';R)$, and that for each inclusion of pairs $(K,K')\subset (L,L')$ there is a restriction map

 which is a degree zero algebra morphism, such that if $(P,P')$ is another pair containing $(L,L')$, then